×

 Understanding image registry repository mirroring

-Setting up container registry repository mirroring enables you to perform the following tasks:
+By setting up container registry repository mirroring, you can perform the following tasks:

 • Configure your OKD cluster to redirect requests to pull images from a repository on a source image registry and have it resolved by a repository on a mirrored image registry.